lq302/tclap/README.md

 # Option 2: if you need to add to a list or something
 get_target_property(TCLAP_INCLUDE_DIRS tclap INTERFACE_INCLUDE_DIRECTORIES)
 # You can now use ${TCLAP_INCLUDE_DIRS}
+# Or honestly...just use the 2.x approach in the next section...
 ```

 ## For CMake 2.x